 \({d^+}_u = {d^-}_u\)

-The proof of necessity and sufficiency follows similarly to the proof for undirected graphs.
+The proof of necessity and sufficiency is carried out similarly to the proof for undirected graphs.

-A graph with exactly two odd-degree vertices and all other vertices of even degree is called semi-Eulerian, as it contains an Eulerian trail where the two odd-degree vertices are the starting and ending points.
+Any graph that has two odd-degree vertices and all other vertices have even degrees is called semi-Eulerian.
+This is because it has an Eulerian path where the start and end vertices are the two odd-degree vertices.

-Note that the difference in code for finding Eulerian tours between directed and undirected graphs lies solely in the add_edge
+Note that the only difference in the code for finding an Eulerian tour in a directed graph versus an undirected graph is in the add_edge function.

 const int max_edges = 1010, max_vertices = 1010;